brainwagon/rcontrol/README.md

 # rcontrol - ESP32 Robot Firmware

 This project is ESP-IDF firmware for a skid-steering robot controlled by a Bluetooth HID gamepad.
+It was written using the Gemini CLI AI agent by [Mark VandeWettering](mailto:mvandewettering@gmail.com).
+It is not especially advanced, nor has it been tested at all, but it should serve as a good test platform for experimentation.
+In addition to reading control inputs from a Bluetooth controller, it provides an HTTP server that indicates that status of various controls.

 ## Hardware Requirements